Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Gut microbiome balance is critical.
 Many turn to the carnivore diet with existing gut problems and can use some extra support.
 The carnivore diet also lacks fermented foods that are naturally rich in probiotics so supplementation is even more beneficial.

 Probiotics can help to improve your gut flora balance and reduce gut health symptoms, inflammation, fatigue, and other gut-related symptoms.
-I recommend taking a probiotic complex, such as Megasporebiotic.
+I recommend taking a probiotic complex, such as MegaSporeBiotic.

-My family and I are true conscious carnivores and eating the highest quality animal products is non-negotiable for us.
+Where I Get the Highest Quality Animal ProductsMy family and I are true conscious carnivores and eating the highest quality animal products is non-negotiable for us.
 My family gets our meat from a variety of places including local farmers in our area as well as several places we order online.

 My favorite place to get grass-fed and grass-finished beef from is Wild Pastures, which provides the highest quality meat products from farmers who take great care of their land and their animals.
-By partnering with a network of small, local farms across the country and buying in bulk, (absolutely no imported meat or factory farms!), they are able to charge less than competitors – while offering higher quality, fresher meat.
+By partnering with a network of small, local farms across the country and buying in bulk, (absolutely no imported meat or factory farms!), they can charge less than competitors – while offering higher quality, fresher meat.

 Here are the reasons why I LOVE using Wild Pastures